pytorch/torchrec/docs/source/concepts.rst

    *Figure 2: Forward pass of a table wise sharded table including the input_dist, lookup, and output_dist of a sharded TorchRec module*

 **************************
 DistributedModelParallel
 **************************

 All of the above culminates into the main entrypoint that TorchRec uses to shard and integrate the plan.
-At a high level, ``DistributedModelParallel`` does,
+At a high level, ``DistributedModelParallel`` does the following:

--  Initialize environment by setting up process groups and assigning device type
+-  Initializes the environment by setting up process groups and assigning device type.

--  Uses default shaders if no shaders are provided, default includes ``EmbeddingBagCollectionSharder``
+-  Uses default shaders if no shaders are provided, the default includes ``EmbeddingBagCollectionSharder``.

--  Takes in provided sharding plan, if none provided it generates one
+-  Takes in the provided sharding plan, if none is provided, it generates one.

--  Creates sharded version of modules and replaces the original modules with them, such as ``EmbeddingCollection`` to ``ShardedEmbeddingCollection``
+-  Creates a sharded version of modules and replaces the original modules with them, for example, converts ``EmbeddingCollection`` to ``ShardedEmbeddingCollection``.

--  By default, wraps the ``DistributedModelParallel`` with ``DistributedDataParallel`` to make the module both model and data parallel
+-  By default, wraps the ``DistributedModelParallel`` with ``DistributedDataParallel`` to make the module both model and data parallel.

 ***********
 Optimizer
 ***********

-TorchRec modules provide a seamless API to fuse the backwards pass and optimize step in training, providing a significant optimization in performance and decreasing the memory used, alongside granularity in assigning distinct optimizers to distinct model parameters.
+TorchRec modules provide a seamless API to fuse the backwards pass and optimizer step in training, providing a significant optimization in performance and decreasing the memory used, alongside granularity in assigning distinct optimizers to distinct model parameters.